victor-istomin/c-with-crosses/content/posts/surprise-at-exit/index.md

   // ...
 }
 {{< /highlight >}}
-It's a bit more intricate than Window UCRT, but in general, it's the same, except for one thing that avoid the deadlock:
+It's a bit more intricate than Windows UCRT, but in general, it's the same, except for one thing that avoids the deadlock:
 {{< highlight cpp>}}
     /* Unlock the list while we call a foreign function.  */ __libc_lock_unlock (__exit_funcs_lock);